-Reflecting the role of the Insurance Group as part of the wider UK-focused consumer and commercial bank, the majority of Insurance Group employees participate in the annual Group Performance Share Plan.
+Given the role the Insurance Group plays as part of the wider UK-focused consumer and commercial bank, the majority of Insurance Group employees participate in the annual Group Performance Share (GPS) Plan.

-Some employees participate in specialist or enhanced bonus arrangements, where variable remuneration may be a higher proportion of total remuneration, with salary levels being guided by a combination of external market data, peer comparisons and internal pay ranges where applicable, while ensuring compliance with external regulatory requirements in relation to the 2:1 variable to fixed ratio cap.
+Some employees participate in specialist or enhanced bonus arrangements, where variable remuneration may be a higher proportion of total remuneration, with salary levels being guided by a combination of external market data, peer comparisons and internal pay ranges where applicable.